szogyenyid/szogyenyid.github.io/_posts/2021-07-11-Test-Diabetes.md

 )
 {% endhighlight %}

-## Let's see the ideal number of iterations
+## Get the ideal number of iterations

 {% highlight r %}